RHODE ISLAND SCHOOL OF DESIGN / PROVIDENCE, RI

 BUILDING AS A PHYSICAL INDICATION OF RISING WATER, TIME

 The intervention of an old mill building into a crematorium to create a soft barrier against the flood.

 This project is a visualization of the slowly rising water state of the Woonsocket area so that people can easily realize the fatal impact after all, as the building also rises over time.
-Through crematorium, chapel and finally to the forest of a cemetery, ash is put into a biodegradable urn with a small tree and planted into the cemetery, so that each tree fertilized by the ash gradually grows to form a forest that function as a barrier against the rising water.
+Journey starts from crematorium, to the chapel and finally ends in the cemetery, the forest.
+The body is cremated with water and then the ash is put into a biodegradable urn with a small tree and planted into the cemetery, so that each tree fertilized by the ash gradually that grows to form a forest that function as a barrier against the rising water.
 Water cremation also called alkaline hydrolysis, a recent technique that uses water and heat to process the body is being executed in the building.
 The entire building grows over time.